avaneev/prvhash/README.md

 outputs to `Seed` inputs, adding guaranteed security firewalls, and increasing the PRNG period of the final output accordingly.
 Note that any external PRNG output should be inputted via `Seed`, not `lcg`, as to not be subject to interference with the feedback path.
-The `lcg` is best used for unstructured sparse entropy input, it is preferred for hashing.
+For hashing, only input via `lcg` works in practice.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy